 Reducing losses from forecourt crime for more than 30 years

 BOSS – the British Oil Security Syndicate, has been campaigning to reduce forecourt crime and keep petrol stations safe and secure for more than 30 years.
-We recover over £8 million every year on behalf of forecourt operators and our BOSS Payment Watch service has become the most successful deterrent against potential offenders.
+We help to recover more than £35 million every year on behalf of forecourt operators and our BOSS Payment Watch service has become the most successful deterrent against potential offenders.
 It is sensitive to retail customers who genuinely make mistakes but firm enough to deal with persistent offenders.

 Forecourt crime costs each forecourt retailer approximately £10,500 per annum per site